codelearn-org/android-tutorial-views/twitter-http-challenge/_real_twitter_with_twitter4j.html.md

 	editor.putString(TwitterConstants.PREF_KEY_TOKEN, accessToken.getToken());
 	editor.putString(TwitterConstants.PREF_KEY_SECRET, accessToken.getTokenSecret());

 2) Once the user gets authenticated with Twitter, he should automatically go to TweetListActivity where he can see his tweets.
+The code that fires the Intent is already there. **You should update it to use the SharedPreference keys for the token.** Make sure you do not use any other SharedPreference keys as our tests will not be able to complete the login process because of the webView handling & any other keys that you are setting, will not get set.

-Modify the logic so that **only new tweets are fetched & appended to the tweet list**.
+3) Modify the logic so that **only new tweets are fetched & appended to the tweet list**.

-3) Create a new Activity **ComposeTweetActivity** to compose a tweet.
+4) Create a new Activity **ComposeTweetActivity** to compose a tweet.
 Make sure to keep the name exactly the same, also the Activity should extend normal Activity & not ActionBarActivity.
 A corresponding layout file **activity_compose_tweet.xml** will get generated.
 Replace the content of the file with the content below

 	<RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"